seamapi/docs/north-star-docs/noise-sensors.md

 ## Suggested Improvements

 - [ ] Add support for logging noise sensor data, so that we can show a graph of the noise data over time.
+- [ ] Add noise threshold validation properties, so that customers can know how to validate noise thresholds for different providers.